-If a student falls ill at school, they must report to the Health Center.
-Upon arrival in the Health Center, the student must describe their symptoms of illness and inform the staff as to what class they are missing and indicate if they are missing a test, quiz, or a presentation.
 Students must receive a Health Center Visit slip to be given to the teacher of the missed class on the day the class is missed.
 Once dismissed from the Health Center, students are to proceed directly to class.
-If the student is ill and must go home, a parent or person whose name is on the Emergency Form will be notified to give permission for the student to be dismissed.
+If the student is ill and is picked up from School or directed to go home, a parent or person whose name is on the Emergency Form will be notified to give permission for the student to be dismissed.
 Students who go home sick during the school day must receive permission to do so from the Health Center.